Allen Martin: Port Adelaide Public School

-Schools Inspector
+Schools inspector

-Martin was offered, and declined, promotions as headmaster of the prestigious schools at Grote Street, Sturt Street, and North Adelaide, but finally accepted the position of Inspector, at a considerable increase in salary.
+Martin was offered, and declined, promotions as headmaster of the prestigious schools at Grote Street, Sturt Street, and North Adelaide, but finally accepted the position of inspector, at a considerable increase in salary.
 He moved out of the Education Department house and purchased one more suited to his large family, on Military Road, Semaphore.

+Later life and death

 He retired on 21 December 1915, over the statutory retirement age.
 He was then able to assist two of his sons, who were in business on St. Vincent Street, Port Adelaide, as Harold Martin & Co., electricians and motor mechanics.

+Martin died on 13 July 1924 at his residence on Military Road, Semaphore.

 Other interests

 Martin's chief interest was yacht racing.
 He was a member of the Royal Yacht Squadron, and later served as Rear-Commodore.
 His "pride and joy" was the sailer Miranda, built for him in 1890 by John Fraser (c.
 1866–1896), of Birkenhead, and the boys could always tell on Monday morning how well the racing went.
 If successful he would joke and overlook minor transgressions; if otherwise, look out!
 Mr. Martin was handy with the cane.

-He played (Australian Rules) football with the Woodville Football Club in the days when Adelaide was the only other club.
+He played (Australian Rules) football with the Old Woodville Football Club in the days when the Old Adelaide Football Club was the only other club.
 He helped found the Alberton Oval, from 1880 the home of the Port Adelaide Football Club.

 He joined the South Australian Militia as a private, but quickly worked his way up the ranks, and was appointed captain of the largest company then existing, the "L" Company of Adelaide Volunteers.